antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

     |> Seq.map square
 ```

-Pipelines actually use partial application of function parameters under the covers to re-order calls so that they are nested.
-Doing those sorts of nested calls are never fun, which is why the pipeline operators exist.
-In fact, use of the pipeline operators is so much fun that it's rare to see F# code which _doesn't_ make use of them.
-They're usually near the top of everyone's favorite feature list.
+Use of the pipeline operator is so much fun that it's rare to see F# code which _doesn't_ make use of it.
+It's usually near the top of everyone's favorite F# feature list!

 ## Wrapping up